cibi29/Weekly-Status-Update/README.md

 # Weekly-Status-Update
 This page will temporary reflect weekly updates on the project

+## Week 6
+* Translated News Commentary 11 English corpus to Hindi sentences and plotted a graph of the vocabulary size for the source English corpus vs Translated Hindi sentences - [Graph](https://github.com/cibi29/Weekly-Status-Update/commit/9be4ff9125e2286a7ffca7667ff79d7ff5b42ae9)

 ## Week 5
 * Evaluated the word embeddings using intrinsic tasks based on paper 3 listed below - [Spreadsheet](https://docs.google.com/spreadsheets/d/1M5-BnB-KgTU_q1Ld6e8_NayMAwLYuaveREOSlJKF7g0/edit?usp=sharing)
 * Embeddings produced from machine translated training data as well as raw training data achieve the same scores on the various tasks thus suggesting that translated data can be used where raw training data is sparse.